Gr33nbl00d/caddy-revocation-validator/README.md

 This caddy plugin enables revocation check support for client certificates.
 In your caddy json file revocation support can bet added by adding a validator to your client_authentication section.

-This plugin is still in an early phase and can be considered beta.
-However it will get into production by end of the year on a big "unnamed customer"
-Till that point at least manual SW-QA tests will be performed.
-Automatic tests will be added in first quarter of 2022

 # Features

 * OCSP & CRL support